 covid info hub

-Current Safety Protocols – Last Updated: November 28, 2022
+Current Safety Protocols – Last Updated: September 26, 2023

 We encourage daily monitoring of your child's general health and wellness, and specifically in terms of possible presenting COVID symptoms.
 We recommend use of a daily wellness checklist that can be used prior to heading to school, to check on the general wellness of your child, as well as to look for any specific COVID symptoms.
+You can also use this how-sick-is-too-sick document provided by the IDOE to help determine if remaining home is required.

 Masking

-Mask wearing by students and staff is currently optional at TPS except in the instance of days 6-10 after a positive diagnosis or days 6-10 of close contact status in the home (see explanation below).
-If there would be any significant outbreak of COVID cases at TPS or in the community that warrants transitioning to a mask-required protocol, we will send out a communication.
+If there would be any significant outbreak of COVID cases at TPS or in the community that warrants transitioning to a school-wide mask-required protocol, we will send out a communication.

-When needed, TPS can provide masks as long as supplies are available.
+When needed, TPS can provide masks, as long as supplies are available.

 Positive COVID Diagnoses of Students or Staff